Amory Ngan

 Neal Aven

 When I graduated from the Cons program at UBC, my first job was with the Business Operations section of Surrey’s Parks Division.
 While I had always envisioned working in the field and getting my hands dirty, this role was almost entirely an office-based database and work management system administration role.
 It turns out I really enjoyed the work!
 The job provided me with valuable experience to build upon my formal education and also allowed me to stay connected with the ever-evolving realm of urban forestry in Surrey.
-I served as Surrey’s urban forestry manager for more than 4 years and now I am Surrey’s manager of parks.
-In this role, I oversee long-range planning and parkland acquisition; park design and construction; athletic field, structure, and landscape maintenance and operations; community enhancement and park partnerships; and urban forestry within Surrey’s parks division.
+I served as Surrey’s urban forestry manager for more than 4 years and now I am Surrey’s director of parks.
+In this role I oversee long range planning and parkland acquisition; park design and construction; athletic field, structure, and landscape maintenance and operations; community enhancement and park partnerships; the operation and maintenance of the city’s three cemeteries; and urban forestry within Surrey’s parks division.

 Nick Reinhardt